 The COVID-19 pandemic, which primarily surfaced as a public health concern, has rapidly transformed into a socio-economic-humanitarian catastrophe of an unprecedented nature and level around the world.
-Not a singular facet of modern-day life, be it individual, collective, social, national or international, has been spared from the adverse impacts of this multi-dimensional crisis.
-Alongside the enormous loss of human lives and suffering, such is the extent of coverage and severity of the pandemic that the possibility of a worldwide economic recession, within about a decade of the global financial crisis (GFC) of 2008-09, cannot be discarded.
-Indeed, this is the likely scenario that emerges from the various projections and early estimates released by several national statistical agencies as well as international organisations around the world.
+Not a singular facet of modern-day life-be it individual, collective, social, national or international-has been spared from the adverse impacts of this multi-dimensional crisis.
+Alongside the enormous loss of human lives and the suffering, the extent of coverage and severity of the pandemic is such that the possibility of a worldwide economic recession, within about a decade of the global financial crisis (GFC) of 2008-09, cannot be discarded.
+As a matter of fact, this is the likely scenario that emerges from the various projections and early estimates released by several national statistical agencies as well as international organisations around the world.

 The Bangladesh economy was not significantly affected by the detrimental impacts of the GFC (Rahman et al., 2010).
-Exports and remittance flows were impacted but not significantly, and the reliance of the large part of the economy on domestic market-oriented activities helped.
+Exports and remittance flows were impacted, however, not significantly; and the reliance of the large part of the economy on domestic market-oriented activities played a favourable role.
 This time around both the demand side (recession-induced) and supply side (lockdown-induced) disruptions are having adverse implications for Bangladesh's macroeconomic and sectoral performance.
-A closer inspection of the ongoing COVID-19 induced challenges reveals that the economy is being adversely impacted through a host of transmission channels, both global and national (CPD, 2020a).
+A closer inspection of the ongoing pandemic-induced challenges reveals that the economy is being adversely impacted through a host of transmission channels, both global and national (CPD, 2020a).

-Although the ramification of the pandemic for the Bangladesh economy is still unfolding, various projections and estimates by international financial institutions (IFIs), academics and practitioners indicate a downturn in Bangladesh's economic performance, but the degree varies from estimate to estimate.
-World Bank (2020a) forecasted that the economic growth of Bangladesh in FY2020 will be between 2.0-3.0 per cent; while IMF (2020) projected this to be 3.8 per cent.
-According to the ADB (2020), the GDP growth rate in FY2020 would be reduced by 0.2-0.4 percentage points depending upon the extent of demand shock and duration of containment; however, the reduction could additionally increase by 1.6-4.4 percentage points in case of a significant outbreak.
-The Economist Intelligence Unit forecasted the GDP growth rate of Bangladesh for FY2020 to be 1.6 per cent (EIU, 2020).
+Although the ramification of the pandemic for the Bangladesh economy is still unfolding, various projections and estimates by international financial institutions (IFIs), academics and practitioners indicate a downturn in Bangladesh's economic performance, though the degree varies between institutions.
+World Bank (2020a) forecasted that the economic growth of Bangladesh in FY2019-20 will be between 2.0-3.0 per cent; while IMF (2020) projected this to be 3.8 per cent.
+According to the ADB (2020), the GDP growth rate in FY2019-20 would be reduced by 0.2-0.4 percentage points depending on the extent of demand shock and duration of containment.
+However, the reduction could additionally increase by 1.6-4.4 percentage points in case of a significant outbreak.
+The Economist Intelligence Unit (EIU) forecasted the GDP growth rate of Bangladesh for FY2019-20 to be 1.6 per cent (EIU, 2020).
 Thus, the general consensus is that the GDP growth rate will be significantly lower than the planned target of 8.2 per cent.

 The provisional estimates of Bangladesh's GDP, produced by Bangladesh Bureau of Statistics (BBS), are usually available by May of any fiscal year.
 These provisional estimates are carried out based on the data available for the first eight to nine months of a fiscal year, for most of the correlates.
-However, this year the provisional economic growth figure for FY2020 is yet to be published.
-This delay may be understandable given the fact that data flow was seriously impeded as the country entered into a 'general holiday' (commonly perceived as 'lockdown') since 25 March 2020.
-Although the estimates may be made available soon in the run up to the national budget, as the 'general holiday' has come to an end as of 30 May 2020, to what extent the to be published estimates will be able to capture the impacts of COVID-19 remains a moot question.
-This will also have adverse implications for providing proper guidance in preparing budgetary and fiscal proposals for FY2021 budget to be placed before the national parliament on 11 June 2020.
+However, this year the provisional economic growth figure for FY2019-20 is yet to be published.
+This delay may be understandable given the fact that data flow was seriously impeded as the country entered a period of 'general holiday' (commonly perceived as 'lockdown') since 25 March 2020.
+Although the estimates may be made available soon in the run up to the national budget, as the 'general holiday' has come to an end as of 30 May 2020, to what extent the to-be published estimates will be able to capture the impacts of COVID-19 remains a moot question.
+This will also have adverse implications for providing proper guidance in preparing budgetary and fiscal proposals for FY2020-21 budget to be placed before the national parliament on 11 June 2020.